Sharon plain

-Parts of the Plain are included in the Central, Haifa and Tel Aviv Districts of Israel.
+Parts of the plain are included in the Central, Haifa and Tel Aviv Districts of Israel.

 History

 Early

-The Sharon valley is mentioned in an ancient Egyptian stele of Amenhotep II, and as the Sharon field containing both Jaffa and Dor on the Eshmunazar II sarcophagus.
+The Sharon valley is mentioned in an ancient Egyptian stele of Amenhotep II, and as the Sharon field containing both Jaffa and Dor on the Sarcophagus of Eshmunazar II.

 The Plain of Sharon is mentioned in the Bible (1 Chronicles 5:16, 27:29; Book of Isaiah 33:9, 35:2, 65:10), including the famous reference to the enigmatic "Rose of Sharon" (Song of Songs 2:1).

 Excavations were performed before road construction in the north part of Sharon plain.
 Near En Esur, an early Bronze Age planned metropolis, including a temple, stretching over 65 ha for 6,000 inhabitants, was discovered.
 Under the 5000-year-old city, an even older settlement from 7000 YBP has been found, according to a report from the antiquities office of Israel on 6 October 2019.

+The area was historically a thick oak forest and was described as such by accounts written during the Battle of Arsuf, a battle between the forces of Richard the Lionheart and Saladin during the Third Crusade.
+The battle took place in the "Forest of Arsuf" in the Sharon Plain.

 Modern

-Before the 20th century, the region was covered by the Forest of Sharon, an open woodland dominated by Mount Tabor Oak (Quercus ithaburensis), which extended from Kfar Yona in the north to Ra’ananna in the south.
+Before the 20th century, the region was covered by the Forest of Sharon, an open woodland dominated by Mount Tabor oak (Quercus ithaburensis), which extended from Kfar Yona in the north to Ra’ananna in the south.
+The area was called al-Ghāba in Arabic, “The forest, e.g. the great Oak forest of Sharon”.
 The local Arab inhabitants traditionally used the area for pasture, firewood and intermittent cultivation.
-The intensification of settlement and agriculture in the coastal plain during the 19th century led to deforestation and subsequent environmental degradation known from Hebrew sources.
+The deforestation of the region began during the rule of the Egyptian Ibrahim Pasha in the 19th century, who had ordered that the oaks be razed so their wood could be used for heating and construction.
+Later, throughout World War I, the oaks were cut off in order to provide heating for the engines of Turkish trains of the Ottoman Empire that passed by.

 Prior to 1948, the region was subordinate to Jaffa Subdistrict and Tulkarm Subdistrict.
 Historically, while some parts of the Sharon plain were very fertile, much of it was swampy and malarial, a condition exacerbated by massive Ottoman deforestation.
-Zionist immigrants arrived in the early 20th century, drained much of the swampy land, and populated the region with many settlements.
+Zionist immigrants arrived in the early 20th century and populated the region with many settlements.

-By 1945, Jaffa Subdistrict had a population of 373,800, consisting of 71% Jewish and 29% Palestinian Muslim and Christian.
-Tulkarm Subdistrict had a population 86,120, consisting of 17% Jewish and 83% Palestinian Muslim and Christian.
-During the 1948 Arab–Israeli War, the Arab population of the region left or was expelled almost entirely.
+By 1945, Jaffa Subdistrict had a population of 373,800, consisting of 71% Jewish residents and 29% Palestinian Muslim and Christian residents.
+Tulkarm Subdistrict had a population 86,120, consisting of 17% Jewish residents and 83% Palestinian Muslim and Christian residents.
+During the 1948 Arab–Israeli War, the Arab population of the region left or was expelled almost entirely..

 In 2008, it was the most densely populated region of Israel.